Excel to CSV UTF8

 Now we need to save the above file as an encoding of UTF-8 method to get the correct data into excel.
 So now insert the delimiter for the above data by replacing the space characters.
 Copy the first space character.

-Now open Find & Replace and replace the copied space with a comma (,).
+Now open Find & Replace in Excel and replace the copied space with a comma (,).

 Click on Replace All and all the space characters will be replaced by a comma.